Advanced Treatments for

 Use a Cold Compression Cold Compress or Ice Pack:

-- 24 to 72 hours after your initial injury or when you first notice pain and swelling around your toes to stop cellular damage, relieve pain, and decrease swelling.
+- 24 to 72 hours after your initial injury or when you first notice pain and swelling around your toes to stop tissue damage at the microscopic level, relieve pain, and decrease swelling.

 - After exercise, workouts or activity of any kind to prevent re-injury of your toe.